Cloudxtreme/DDPS-demo/README.md

 Vagrant -- for some reason -- does **NOT** delete routes from your OS to VM's when running `vagrant halt` or `vagrant destory`.
 You have to remove them yourself!
 Delete them with route delete or reboot your system, if you want to make sure they are gone.

+Remove OS routes on macOS:

+    $ sudo route delete 130.225.242.200/29
+    $ sudo route delete 172.22.86.8/30     # if you are DeiC employee, and have enabled the private_network in the Vagrantfile

 ### If you need to quickly reprovisioin for testing

     $ vagrant provision